darwinia-network/docs/docs/community/guide/transfer-token.md

 ## Transfer Using MetaMask

 !!! note
-    This tutorial based on the [Koi testnet](../../build/getting-started/networks/koi.md), it operations are also apply to other chains.
+    This tutorial based on the [Crab testnet](../../build/getting-started/networks/crab.md), it operations are also apply to other chains.

 - Install the Wallet extension in your browser.
 - Import your existing accounts or create new ones. `Test Account 1` and `Test Account 2` are two test accounts in this tutorial.